In the heavily regulated financial services world, security policy compliance is paramount. Bruce Bonsall, CISO

 Where do CISOs invariably slip up with regard to policy compliance?

 I would be willing to bet that some CISOs are having a hard time getting their jobs done because they haven't engaged their business people well enough and haven't approached security as a business issue; they've approached it as a series of technical implementations, but they need to take a holistic risk management approach.
-They've failed to adequately market the services provided
+They've failed to adequately market the services provided by the security team, and to help business people understand risks.

 Do you speak a different language today than you did a few years ago?